IHE/ITI.SeR/SeR.md

   identified as related to the subject (each attribute with "XACML Category" equal to `urn:oasis:names:tc:xacml:1.0:subject-category:access-subject`).

-- It shall have one or more <Resource> elements that identify resources.
-There is one `<Resource>` element for each document requested by the Requester Entity.
+- There is one
+  `<Resource>` element for each document requested by the Requester Entity.
 In the XDS environment, a `<Resource>` element identifies a document.
 Each document is identified by two required `<Attribute>` child elements.
     - The first `<Attribute>` element shall have `@AttributeId="urn:oasis:names:tc:xacml:1.0:resource:resource-id"` and `@DataType="http://www.w3.org/2001/XMLSchema#string"`.
 The `<AttributeValue>` child element stores the value of the XDSDocumentEntry.uniqueId.
     - The second `<Attribute>` element shall have `@AttributeId="urn:ihe:iti:ser:2016:document-entry:repository-unique-id"` and `@DataType="http://www.w3.org/2001/XMLSchema#anyURI"`.
 The `<AttributeValue>` child